Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 ## Address

-An Address is a 20-byte value used to refer to Accounts.
+An Address is a 32-byte value used to refer to Accounts.
 An Address is valid if it refers to an existing Account (User or Actor) in the CVM State.

+Technically, the Address of a User Account is an `Ed25519` Public Key.
+You must be in possession of the corresponding private key in order to digitally sign transactions for that Account.
+Actor Accounts have Addresses that are generated via SHA3-256 hash functions (and therefore do not have a corresponding private key, and no transactions can be submitted for them).

 ## Belief